Legal system of Macau: The transfer of power

 The legal system of Macau was not substantially modified in 1999, as a result of the transfer of power from Portugal to the PRC, given that there is a principle of continuity of the pre-existing legal system, according to which all sources in force prior to the transfer of sovereignty continued to apply, with some minor exceptions that were specified in December 1999.

 Judicial system

 The courts of the Macau SAR are structured in three levels and have final power of adjudication, except in very narrow areas.
 The Court of Final Appeal has three judges, and the Court of Second Instance has five judges.
 Trial by jury is foreseen in the law, but is not used.

-Prior to 1991, Macau judicial system was a sub-judiciary district of the judicial framework of the Portuguese legal system and was affiliated to the Judiciary District of Lisbon (Judicial da Comarca de Lisboa).
+Prior to 1991, Macau judicial system was a sub-judiciary district (Comarca de Macau) of the judicial framework of the Portuguese legal system and was affiliated to the Judiciary District of Lisbon (Distrito Judicial de Lisboa).

 By 2018 none of the criminal court judges were Portuguese.
 In 2018 Reuters stated: "Courts have largely stopped providing Portuguese translations."